count_data() returns the number and proportion of observations for

 #> 4 Washington male 1031 16.3

-# Use group_by() to get percentages within each group
+# Use the by argument to calculate proportions within a group

 #> # A tibble: 6 × 4